 Frequently Asked Questions about Window Film

 Solar safety/security films can also contain high-performance metals and alloys which enhance their heat and glare reduction properties.
-Although all films are safety films, this series works like an invisible shield, helping glass resist penetration as the result of an accident or premeditated act.
+Although all films are safety films, this series works as an invisible shield, helping glass resist penetration as the result of an accident or premeditated act.

 While it is true that some window films are not suitable for sealed units, there are many films on the market today that are designed to be installed on these units.

-The Window Film Committee of the Association of Industrial Metallizers, Coaters, and Laminators (AIMCAL) commissioned A. William Lingell, P.E., a technical consultant to the Sealed Insulated Glass Manufacturers Association (SIGMA), to conduct the standard ASTM tests (E773 and E774) on standard sealed units with and with-out window film.
+The Window Film Committee of the Association of Industrial Metallizers, Coaters, and Laminators (AIMCAL) commissioned A. William Lingell, P.E., a technical consultant to the Sealed Insulated Glass Manufacturers Association (SIGMA), to conduct the standard ASTM tests (E773 and E774) on standard sealed units with and without window film.

 - Thermal Stress- from absorption of solar radiation.

 - Tensile Stress- from the weight of the glass itself.